Greeks relieved by vote, doubt new coalition will last

 "I think the new government will last six months maximum.
 Things will deteriorate because they will not change the bailout deal," said 21-year-old Iliana Sofianou as she took a break outside a coffee shop in central Athens where she works.

-Greece relies on the rescue programme to stay afloat, which comes at the price of deep spending cuts and severe tax hikes that have deepened a long recession.
+Greece relies on the rescue program to stay afloat, which comes at the price of deep spending cuts and severe tax hikes that have deepened a long recession.

 Many fear that strong opposition by SYRIZA and other anti-bailout parties as well as social unrest fuelled by continuous austerity could topple a new coalition government before long, though analysts argue that much will depend on whether new policies are implemented to offer Greeks some sense of relief.